 Can a 17-year-old get their own car insurance policy?

-While every state’s Department of Motor Vehicles has its own rules and restrictions, in general, a 17-year-old can obtain their own car insurance policy separate from their parent’s policy.
+While every state’s Department of Motor Vehicles has its own rules and restrictions, generally, a 17-year-old can obtain their own car insurance policy separate from a parent’s – but only if a parent co-signs the policy.

 “Can a 17-year-old get car insurance?
 Yes, in most states, a 17-year-old can get their own policy, but they need an adult co-signer on the policy until they reach age 18,” says personal finance expert Andrew Lokenauth, owner of TheFinanceNewsletter.com.